-- Be certain the Emergency Safety Stop Switch is attached to the connection point on the driver's panel and to the boat operator. - Be certain the engine electrical system is ON.
+- Verify that the battery switch is ON. - Be certain the Emergency Safety Stop Switch is attached to the connection point on the driver's panel and to the boat operator. - Be certain the engine electrical system is ON.
 Generally, this requires turning the ignition key ON or pressing the ON button. - It is possible the display is in a "sleep" mode.
-Press a key or touch the screen to see if the affected display activates. - · Verify that the battery connections are secure. - Refer to the Engine Owner's Manual for additional suggestions.
+Press a key or touch the screen to see if the affected display activates. - Verify that the battery connections are secure. - Refer to the Engine Owner's Manual for additional suggestions.